deep-entertainment/safehouse/design/dialogs/rebeca3.md

 Rebeca is just on the brink of realizing Calvin's role in all this and Marjorie still thinks, Rebeca wants to scare her to give up her testimony.

-Marjorie's intention is to get Rebecas finger prints so she can compare them with the ones from the hook.
+Marjorie's intention is to get Rebeca's finger prints so she can compare them with the ones from the hook.

 Rebeca's basically just zoned out.